 8. Cala Gracio

 A medium sized beach near San Antonio, with all the necessary facilities.
 It’s normally quiet and no party goers stray this far from San Antonio.
 There are a few hotels nearby suitable for families.
 This a great small rocks surrounded little beach, which makes it great to explore the underwater world by snorkelling.
+You can find more about San Antonio here, if interested.

 9. Cala Conte